Cardiolund AFR Tracker

 Improving diagnosis and treatment using the AFR Tracker

-Cardiolund has developed the AFR Tracker software, which can automatically calculate AFR, and measure changes in AFR, for a sequence of ECG signals from a patient or patient group.
+Cardiolund has developed the AFR Tracker software, which automatically calculates AFR, and measures changes in AFR, for a set of ECG signals from a patient or patient group.

 The software also calculates a number of statistical measures related to AFR which are useful for evaluation of AF treatment strategies.

-There is a wide range of possible research and clinical applications for AFR, including the possibilities to investigate:
+There is a wide range of possible research and clinical applications of AFR, including the possibilities to investigate:

 - If AFR can predict treatment outcome, by comparison between responders and non-responders to treatment or other interventions.

 - The effect on the atria of a treatment option, and evaluate the effect of different dosages, by comparison between AFR before and after treatment.

 - The mechanisms of AF, by analysis of spontaneous and diurnal variations, or autonomic responses in AF.

 - The entire response and recovery of the atria during drug treatment, by trending the AFR from minute to minute.